erkghlerngm44/r-anime-soulmate-finder/README.md

 * The script will exit when there are no more comments left to process in the specified thread.
 If the script needs to be terminated before that, press `CTRL+C` (`^C`)

+### Comments from all FTFs this year
+* Basically the same as "comments from a submission", but collects all comments from previous FTFs this year and sends that off to be processed.

+* Will make ~20 calls to the Pushshift and Reddit API when started up, with a 2 second timeout between requests.

+* Obviously, it will process every comment in those FTFs, so expect it to take considerably longer than any other method.

 ## More Notes